Mechanical Engineering and Business Administration

 8

 Technical electives: 15 units of technical electives are required, of which at least 9 units must be upper division mechanical engineering courses.
 Of these 9 units, 3 units must be a design course selected from the following: EL ENG C128/MEC ENG C134*, ENGIN 128, MEC ENG 101, MEC ENG 110, MEC ENG C117, MEC ENG 118MEC ENG 119, MEC ENG 130, MEC ENG 133MEC ENG 135, MEC ENG 139*, MEC ENG 146, MEC ENG 151MEC ENG 165, MEC ENG C176, MEC ENG C178 MEC ENG 179.
 Also, one of the technical elective courses must be selected from the quantitative science list: ENGIN 117, ENGIN 150ENGIN 177, MEC ENG 120, MEC ENG 131, MEC ENG C134/EL ENG C128*, MEC ENG 136, MEC ENG 139*, MEC ENG C180, or MEC ENG 193B.
 (MEC ENG 193B is a Special Topics course and is only approved for QS when it is offered as "Feedback Control of Legged Robots.") *EL ENG C128/MEC ENG C134 and MEC ENG 139 can be used as either the Design Elective or the Quantitative Science Elective, but not both.
+UGBA 101A or UGBA 101B can be used as an upper division technical elective, but not both.
 Any upper division course taught by mechanical engineering faculty may be used as part of the 9 units of upper division mechanical engineering courses.
 In addition, ENGIN 117, ENGIN 128, ENGIN 150, and ENGIN 177 can count toward the 9 units of upper division mechanical engineering courses.
 Students may receive up to three units of technical elective credit for work on a research project in either MEC ENG 196 or MEC ENG H194To complete the Aerospace Engineering concentration, students must complete MEC ENG 163, MEC ENG 136 and MEC ENG 127 as part of their technical electives.

 9